domsq/project-tile-match-game/README.md

 -	The user is looking for a game to help them relax<br>
 -	The user would like to play a game to pass the time
 ### Returning users:
--	The user is looking to improve on their score from last time around<br>
+-	The user is looking to improve on their score from their last attempt<br>
 -	The user wants to see whether the game has any new features or functionality
 ### Frequent users:
 -	As per returning users